karx/homepage/_posts/2019-11-18-product-evangalist.md

 ---
 layout: single
-title:  "Product Evangalist - A required role"
+title: Product Evangalist - A required role
 tags:
 - Project Management
 - HR
 - Students
 - Internship
 - Careers
-published: false

 ---
 ## Product Evangalist
 The role of a `Product Evangalist` is to convert.
 A member, who aspires only to spread the word about the product, its utitlity, its availabilty to all.
 This role was required during the [Event #2](2019-11-16-wendor-events.md)